WEBINARS

 The sessions will:

-Recognise the most common fraud and cyber-attacks that could target individuals and charities.
+✅ Recognise common threats – Understand the most frequent fraud and cyber-attacks targeting individuals and charities.

-Highlight free, nationally approved resources and materials for both individuals and charities.
+✅ Access free resources – Get nationally approved tools and guidance for both individuals and charities.

 Charity Leaders Fraud and Cyber Awareness Session